ericjenn/working-groups/safety-related-profile/documents/sow.md

 -   VAAct1: Validation of the ONNX SR profile via its application to one or several industrial use cases

-##### Analysis of the ONNX standard

--   AnaAct1: Analysis of the compliance of the ONNX standard with respect to each of the requirements and identification of non-compliances.

--   AnaAct2: Provision of recommendations, solutions, guidance to modify the ONNX standard.

 ### A5: Tooling